starknet-edu/starknetbook/src/ch02-09-02-erc20-apibara.md

 We will first start with building the contract.

 **[IMPORTANT]** _Before we start building the contract, make sure that you have your environment setup by clicking [here](https://docs.starknet.io/documentation/quick_start/environment_setup/) and navigate to this github [**repo**](https://github.com/FriendlyLifeguard/starknet_erc20_example), clone it and follow the instruction on the README to setup the project.
-You also can fin this repo on our local [examples](https://github.com/starknet-edu/starknetbook/tree/main/examples/apibara-starknetkit)._
+You also can find this repo on our local [examples](https://github.com/starknet-edu/starknetbook/tree/main/examples/apibara-starknetkit)._

 ## Building/Deploying the Contract